 Compare Electricity Plans

-A tariff is the term used to describe how customers are charged for their energy usage.
-You might pay the same rate for electricity at all times, or you might be charged differently for using it at quiet times.
-You could even be charged differently for using different appliances in your home.
-These are all examples of tariffs.
+A ‘tariff’ is the term used to describe how customers are charged for their electricity usage.
+You may pay the same rate for all electricity usage, or you might be charged different rates depending on the time day.
+You could even be charged separate rates for using different appliances in your home.
+These are all examples of electricity tariffs.

 What electricity tariffs are there in Queensland?